Brief (law): Professional vs. student briefs

 In North American law schools, students usually study historical cases by "briefing" them.
 Law school briefs are shorter than court briefs but follow a similar structure: presentation of issue, presentation of facts, presentation of legal and policy arguments and presentation of outcome.
 In the United States, the practice of briefing cases for study began at Harvard Law School in the fall of 1870 with the introduction of the case method of teaching by Professor Christopher Columbus Langdell.
 Case briefing is a widely accepted pedagogical method among law professors today.

-IRAC Case Briefing
+IRAC case briefing

-IRAC is an Abbreviation of Issue, Rule, Analysis (or some say Application), Conclusion.
+IRAC is an abbreviation of Issue, Rule, Analysis (or some say Application), Conclusion.

 When a potential client has an interview with an attorney and tells of the legal problem, the attorney, or office paralegal, will review prior case law to find out if the client does indeed have a problem that has legal remedy.

 The formation of each case brief follows the same pattern: Facts, Issue, Rule, Analysis, Impact.
 A case brief may also include a dissent or concurrence if there is either in the particular case.
 The facts should include the important information from the case, and should also include the procedural history before it makes it to the supreme court.
 The issue statement should always be in the form of a question that will be answered in the rule section.

 Some schools prefer students to list the Facts, Issue, Holding, and Reasoning.